octokit/oauth-app.js/README.md

 ### For GitHub Apps

 GitHub Apps do not support `scopes`.
-If the GitHub App has expiring user tokens enabled, the token used for the `octokit` instance will be refreshed automatically, and the additional refresh-releated properties will be passed to the `"token"` event handler.
+If the GitHub App has expiring user tokens enabled, the token used for the `octokit` instance will be refreshed automatically, and the additional refresh-related properties will be passed to the `"token"` event handler.

 ```js
 const { OAuthApp, createNodeMiddleware } = require("@octokit/oauth-app");